 How the newest systems work

-Over the past three years, there's been a revolution in these systems that can greatly increase your peace of mind when you leave home.
+Over the past years, there’s been a revolution in these systems that can greatly increase your peace of mind when you leave home.
 A lot of it has come about because of the wireless revolution in our telephones.

 Not only are people using mobile phones to make phone calls, they’re looking at the interior and exterior of their homes to see what’s going on.
 They’re locking doors that were left unlocked.
 They’re turning lights on and off, and turning the temperature up and down.
 They’re also closing garage doors.
 And of course, they’re activating alarm systems as well.